 The Parties to the Nauru Agreement (PNA) controls the world’s largest sustainable tuna purse-seine fishery.
 PNA countries provide around 50% of the global supply of skipjack tuna, the most commonly canned tuna.

-The Bikenibeu Declaration aims to secure greater economic benefits and control of the Parties’ tuna resources, and was signed in Tarawa, Kiribati, in 2009.
+The Bikenibeu Declaration aims to secure greater economic benefits and control of the Parties’ tuna resources, and to strengthen cooperation between the member states.
+It was signed in Tarawa, Kiribati, in 2009.
 It set up the PNA Office to serve its members through initiatives to maximise profitability and benefits for Pacific Islanders.